-^{87.} Stoquart, R & Majale, M, 2015, Mid-Term Evaluation of the Participatory Slum Upgrading Programme II.
+87. Stoquart, R & Majale, M, 2015, Mid-Term Evaluation of the Participatory Slum Upgrading Programme II.

-^{88.} European Union, 2016, Initial Action Document for the Participatory Slum Upgrading Programme 3.
+88. European Union, 2016, Initial Action Document for the Participatory Slum Upgrading Programme 3.

-^{89.} Melikyan, L, 2019, Mid-Term Evaluation Accelerating Climate Action Through the Promotion of Urban Low Emission Development Strategies (Urban-Leds II).
+89. Melikyan, L, 2019, Mid-Term Evaluation Accelerating Climate Action Through the Promotion of Urban Low Emission Development Strategies (Urban-Leds II).

-^{90.} United Nations General Assembly, 2017, Report of the High-Level Independent Panel to Assess and Enhance the Effectiveness of UN-Habitat.
+90. United Nations General Assembly, 2017, Report of the High-Level Independent Panel to Assess and Enhance the Effectiveness of UN-Habitat.

-Final Evaluation of the Implementation of the UN-Habitat Strategic Plan 2014-2019 stakeholder interviews, sentiments were raised that UN-Habitat has become more of a 'consultancy company' than a UN agency.
+Perceived tension between normative and operational work streams exacerbates disconnect.
+During the stakeholder interviews, sentiments were raised that UN-Habitat has become more of a 'consultancy company' than a UN agency.
 The effects of such an approach have been multiple.
 Firstly, this approach has required the organization to rely heavily on external consultants.
 This has led to a drastic drainage of knowledge and capacity and a loss of social capital as well as eroding of core knowledge built through UN-Habitat activities.
 Such a disconnect is exacerbated by the primarily normative nature of work at the HQ level and the largely operationally activities at the regional level and the limited acknowledgement of the importance of both work streams.91 This disconnect is both evidenced and exacerbated by the incomplete nature of the organizational restructuring at the regional level due to limited resources.
 Incoherence between HQ and regional offices combined with the halted restructure process contributes to the current, fragmented programming approach.
 It further contributes to 'insufficient cascading of strategic' priorities throughout the organization and limits the ability of UN-Habitat to implement an integrated approach to programming.
 This disconnect varies in prevalence between the regions with the Regional Office for Asia and the Pacific (ROAP) highlighting numerous benefits of their close relationship with HQ including increased ability to leverage funding, expanded networks and several joint programme initiatives.92 In contrast, while acknowledging the benefits of HQ relations the Regional Office of Latin America and the Caribbean (ROLAC) highlighted the need for improved cohesion, communication, and lines of support between HQ and ROLAC.93